INSTITUTE OF LANGUAGE STUDIES AND APPLIED SOCIAL SCIENCES

 Discipline Specific Minor 4 Introduction to English Language Teaching

-Ability Enhancement Course 2 Personality Development and Soft Skills
+Ability Enhancement Course (Any One) 2 Personality Development and Soft Skills

 Internship 4 Internship